Chinchero Peru was home to the Royal estate of the 10th Inca King, Tupac Yupanqui.

 The picturesque setting from the Chinchero Peru is noteworthy.
 Belonging to the region of Urubamba, Chinchero is an important part of Inca Ruins near Cusco.
 The Chinchero also has an archaeological museum known as the Museo de Sitio.
 It amasses a wide array of Instruments and Incan Ceramics.

-The Iglesia Colonial de Chinchero church, built-in 1607.
-It is a must-visit part of Chinchero.
+The Iglesia Colonial church, built-in 1607, is a must-visit.
 It stands on the top-notch limestone Incan ruins.
 The frescoes adore the porticoes of the church along with the colourful murals.
 The Chinchero remains barely exist.
 Only the terrace part remains a major attraction.
 They look amazingly beautiful due to the proximity to the mountains and the high peaks.

 Must See Things in Chinchero